 If your gaming PC supports it, Nvidia Shadowplay is excellent.

-An easy way to record games, with a video editor thrown in as a bonus
+An easy way to record games, with a video editor thrown in too

 Flashback Express from Blueberry Software isn’t quite as feature-packed as OBS Studio or Shadowplay, but it’s less intimidating if you’ve never used a similar program before.
 There’s no setup process to worry about – just tell the program to start recording and it handles the rest.